marksitko/ms-plugin-boilerplate/README.md

 Make sure you have installed `Node.js` and `Gulp` globaly.

-You need to have the ClassLoader included in your WordPress Installation.
+You need to have the [ClassLoader][1] included in your WordPress Installation.

 ## Installation